r3-os/r3/src/r3/src/lib.md

 [`hunk::Hunk`]: crate::hunk::Hunk
 [mutex object]: crate::sync::Mutex

-The constructors of kernel objects are configuration functions by themselves, but they are different from normal configuration functions in that they can actually mutate the contents of `CfgBuilder` (which `build!` will use to create kernel structures in the final form), ultimately shaping the outcome of the configuration process.
-Therefore, they are the smallest building blocks of configuration functions.

 # System States

 A system can be in some of the system states described in this section at any point.